quat1024/incorporeal-3/buildSrc/README.md

 * Gradle scaffolding for the general process of writing a multi-loader mod
 * Gradle scaffolding for writing a releasable Java 17 project

+## `incorporeal.repositories.gradle.kts`

+Literally just a huge `repositories { }` block that gets included in everything, so I don't have half a dozen `repositories` blocks scattered all over the place.
+Each one is configured with `includeGroup`, filtering it to the things that actually come out of that repository.

+The only other `repositories` block is in `build.gradle.kts`, used to fetch VanillaGradle/Loom/ForgeGradle itself.

 ## `build.gradle.kts`

 Naturally the `buildSrc` folder is itself a Gradle project, so the `build.gradle.kts` and `settings.gradle.kts` files adjacent to this `README` refer to the process of compiling this build script.
 It's turtles all the way down.
 Here is where I specify Maven coordinates for VanillaGradle, ForgeGradle, and Loom, so that I can apply and configure them from the Gradle plugins in this folder.

-## `incorporeal.repositories.gradle.kts`

-Literally just a huge `repositories { }` block that I include in `java-conventions`, which gets included in every project, so I don't have ten of these blocks scattered all over the place.

 ## `incorporeal.java-conventions.gradle.kts`

 Things in here are inherited by the other `-conventions` buildscripts, so its definitions apply to all three subprojects.
 Here is where I set up a few things that apply to all Java sources and Java artifacts.
+I also include `incorporeal.repositories` in this file.

 If I used a code style plugin, this would probably be a good place to configure it.
 Would also a good place to stick things like jetbrains/findbugs annotations. might get to that eventually.